operator-framework/operator-sdk-samples/vault-operator/README.md

 ## Tests
 This repo contains some tests that use the operator-sdk's test framework.
-These tests are based directly on the original vault-operator tests, and thus cannot fully complete when run on a local machine and must be run inside a kubernetes cluster instead.
+These tests are based directly on the original vault-operator tests, and **thus cannot fully complete when run on a local machine and must be run inside a kubernetes cluster instead**.
 This is a very specific use case, so it is not handled by the sdk's test framework.
 However, it is a good example of how to use the framework for an operator that needs more resources than standard to initilize due to the dependency on etcd.
 These tests fully initialize a vault cluster and tear it down when run on a local machine, even though they do fail due to not being able to use the vault-client to